AstrickHarren/forever-gyros/content/_index.md

   - name: "John Smith"
     title: "CTO at TechStartup"
     avatar: "/images/testimonial-1.svg"
-    quote: "We built our SaaS website in record time.
+    quote: "We built our Otter website in record time.
 The performance is incredible, and our users love the modern, clean design."
   - name: "Sarah Johnson"
     title: "Founder at WebFlow"
     avatar: "/images/testimonial-1.svg"